aplerdal/AdvancedEdit6/README.md

 cmake ..
 cmake --build .
 ```
 And if there are no errors the result should be in `build/Debug/`.
-You may need to manually copy the SDL3.dll file from `libs` for the project to run.